 PHY 252 (the lab) is a separate course from PHY 251 (the lecture and the recitation), but several elements of PHY 251 and 252 are "synchronized".
 For example, there will be no labs during the week of the midterm exams.
 Most students take the lecture/recitation and the lab concurrently.
-The labs are listed in the course schedule; see the link there for the separate course WEB page for the labs.
-Labs are in-person only.
+The labs are listed in the course schedule; see the separate course WEB page for the labs.
+There is no online version for the labs.